British Go Journal No. 65. July 1985. Page 20.

 Next day, and the first round starts at 2 oclock, so first we wander around soaking up café atmosphere and coffee.
 Had to keep pulling John out of patisseries.
 Get to tournament hall, and discover an enormous sea of tables.
 The attendance turns out to be 280, making Paris the largest tournament in Europe.

 At the top plenty of heavyweights, including 6 dans Yoo and Lee (itinerant Koreans), ex-European champion, Kraszek, and 5 dan Moussa.
-Nine other Brits have braved La Manche - including Jim Barty and Sue Patterson, Harold Lee, and Quentin Mills, who came on his bicycle!
+Nine other Brits have braved La Manche - including Jim Barty and Sue Paterson, Harold Lee, and Quentin Mills, who came on his bicycle!

 Rounds 1 and 2 - drawn against two French 2-dans and lack of practice shows as my positions crumble in byo-yomi.
 Well you cant win them all.
 A small army of helpers work hard to keep all 260 players fed and watered with tea / coffee / beer / juice and sandwichs au jambon / camembert / saucisson.